BerndAdamczyk/InfoStructureVR/README.md

 # InfoStructureVR
-A software project, six students, including me, made within a year.
+A software project, which six students, including me, made within a year.
 It is about loading in BIM data from buildings and to visualize them, so one can explore it in Virtual Reality.
 This repository includes an example of a building, which was imported through data smith inside UE4.
 The meta data provided inside the application is extracted from the BIM data and converted to a .csv-file.
 This csv-file is imported to UE4 and the data is asigned to the right object at runtime.
+For a quick overview watch this video: [Kurzfassung Projektvorstellung](https://www.youtube.com/watch?v=K2HljHToOYE) Check the responsibilities in the documentation.

 ### MedadatenAusExcel

-Javaprogramm für Metadaten
+A Java application to convert an excel file, which was exported from Simple BIM, to csv-format.

 ### Infostructure VR_Temp

-Leeres Template mit Metadaten aus Datasmith.
-Zum Ändern bei 	"Content/CollaborativeViewer/UMG/GameMenu/NewContextualWidget/NewContextualWidgetBlueprint" den Exec von "ReadyToSpawnMeta" an den oben nicht verbundenen teil verbinden.
+Empty template which uses meta data from the Datasmith import, but it is not much data.
+To change the meta data to the data from the generated csv-file:

+Inside UE4 Project go to Content/CollaborativeViewer/UMG/GameMenu/NewContextualWidget/NewContextualWidgetBlueprint
+connect the exec path from "ReadyToSpawnMeta" to the unlinked part above.

 ### Infostructure VR_ImportedProject

-Template mit Importiertem Gebäude und Metadaten aus CSV
+Template project with imported building and meta data from csv-file.

 ### Infostructure VR_Dplmt

-Fertige Ausführbares Projekt mit importiertem Gebäude und MetadatenCSV
+The final build application with imported building and meta data from csv-file.

 ### Infostructure VR_O_Quest

-Windows Projekt in ein Android Projekt übertragen aber nicht als ASTC!(Hat von unserem LokalenRechner nicht funktioniert.
+Propagated the windows project to an android project, but not as a ASTC!
+(Did not work on our local PC)